-The District also maintains a LOSAP (Length of Service Awards Program) plan.
-The plan is considered to be a deferred compensation plan for volunteers and the contribution is not based on compensation.
+The District maintains a LOSAP (Length of Service Awards Program).
+The program is considered to be a deferred compensation plan for volunteers and the contribution is not based on compensation.
 New Jersey Statutes set the contribution limits.
-The contributions for 2011 and 2010 were \$130,002 and \$119,555, respectively.
+The contributions for 2012 and 2011 were \$177,551 and \$130,002, respectively.